W0lfySec/HTB-Writeups/Machines/Linux/Medium/Tenet/Tenet.md

 // What i have notice when tring admin:admin and other creds

-// Is that when u send a correct username no matter if password correct it will respond differently
+// Is that when u send a correct username with random password, it will respond differently

 // First i tried admin and failed (notice the response)